dotnet/docs/docs/csharp/whats-new/tutorials/primary-constructors.md

 ---
 # Tutorial: Explore primary constructors

-C# 12 introduces [*primary constructors*](../../programming-guide/classes-and-structs/instance-constructors.md#primary-constructors), a concise syntax to declare constructors whose parameters are avaiable anywhere in the body of the type.
+C# 12 introduces [*primary constructors*](../../programming-guide/classes-and-structs/instance-constructors.md#primary-constructors), a concise syntax to declare constructors whose parameters are available anywhere in the body of the type.

 In this tutorial, you'll learn how to: